 That initial phase continues for about six hours.
 Eventually, this tipsy behavior will subside, and it will appear that the problem is over.
 It is not, however, because the ethylene glycol has entered the pet’s liver and kidneys where it is being oxidized into toxic products that acidify the blood and begin to destroy renal tubular cells in the pet’s kidneys.

 In the second phase of this problem, the breakdown products of EG (glycolic acid, formic acid, oxalic acid, lactic acid) begin to acidify the pet’s blood too much.
 This causes respiratory problems, changes in heart rate and nerve function.
 Any bodily process that is affected by your acid-base (pH balance) will be affected negatively.

 These first two phases are often missed by pet owners or attributed to other things by veterinarians because they are so non-specific and variable.
 Perhaps you would think that your pet was “just having a bad day”.
 Veterinarians see hundreds of pets with similar non-specific signs every week and over 99% of them have not consumed ethylene glycol.

-These pets are all showing symptoms of renal (kidney) failure; which, indeed, they now have.
+These pets are all showing symptoms of renal (kidney) failure; which indeed, they now have.
 They have become uremic.
-You can read more about the symptoms of uremia in pets here.
+You can read more about the symptoms of uremia in dogs and cats here.

 How Much Antifreeze Does My Pet Have To Drink To Become Sick?